hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/120__shrImallalitAlAlitaH.md

 > Frankly for tuula avidya at least it makes absolutely no sense to me, if
 > there is knowledge of an object without an attribute.
 >

-​
-It should, because it is accepted that any vishiShTa-GYAna expects it's cause before it, which are niShprakAraka-GYAna-s of visheShya and visheShana.​
+It should, because it is accepted that any vishiShTa-GYAna expects it's cause before it, which are niShprakAraka-GYAna-s of visheShya and visheShana.

 Pure existence is imperceptible
 >
-​I hope you don't mean that it can't be uncovered.
-The uncovering is called perception and it is well accepted for brahman too, otherwise how could anyone become brahmaGYa.​
+I hope you don't mean that it can't be uncovered.
+The uncovering is called perception and it is well accepted for brahman too, otherwise how could anyone become brahmaGYa.

 > and advaita does not subscribe to indeterminate perception unlike Nyaaya
 > or vishishtaadvaita does.
 >
-​Wow!!
-If niShprakAraka-GYAna is not accepted by advaitin-s then why did naiyAyika-s, dvaitin-s objected it and advaitin-s supported it?​
+Wow!!
+If niShprakAraka-GYAna is not accepted by advaitin-s then why did naiyAyika-s, dvaitin-s objected it and advaitin-s supported it?

 > I think Anandaji had discussed this aspect as I read before in his mail.